July 06, 2023

 Webuild CEO Salini: “The project is an Italian success on the Danube, and it is the same model in type and construction method to be applied over the Strait of Messina”

-• A suspended bridge with a deck 1,120 metres long built by Webuild and IHI of Japan, both members of Eurolink Consortium that would build the Bridge over the Strait of Messina three times as long as the Braila
+A suspended bridge with a deck 1,120 metres long built by Webuild and IHI of Japan, both members of Eurolink Consortium that would build the Bridge over the Strait of Messina three times as long as the Braila

-• A sustainable project that will transform mobility in the region, enabling 7,000 vehicle crossings every day
+A sustainable project that will transform mobility in the region, enabling 7,000 vehicle crossings every day

-MILAN, July 6, 2023 – The two banks of the Danube River in southeast Romania have been joined today by the new Braila Bridge, the longest in the country with its 1,975 metres in total length and the second longest suspended bridge on continental Europe.
+MILAN, July 6, 2023 – The two banks of the Danube River in southeast Romania have been joined today by the new , the longest in the country with its 1,975 metres in total length and the second longest suspended bridge on continental Europe.
 The structure, built by an international consortium led by Webuild, was inaugurated today in the presence of Romanian President Klaus Iohannis, European Union Commissioner for Transport Adina-Ioana Vălean, Italian Undersecretary of State to the Ministry of Infrastructure and Transport Tullio Ferrante, Italian Ambassador to Romania Alfredo Durante Mangoni, and Webuild Chief Executive Pietro Salini.

-“After the recent inauguration of two new stations of the M4 metro line in Milan in recent days, we are today proud to cut the ribbon for another project – the Braila Bridge – which will improve and simplify the everyday lives of many people and businesses in the region, bringing them closer together and fostering growth," said Pietro Salini.
+“After the recent of the in Milan in recent days, we are today proud to cut the ribbon for another project – the Braila Bridge – which will improve and simplify the everyday lives of many people and businesses in the region, bringing them closer together and fostering growth," said Pietro Salini.
 "After the technological challenge of Braila, we are ready with IHI to build – again with a single span – a record-breaking bridge over the Strait of Messina, putting the successes that Italian engineering has achieved in the world at the service of the country.
 With the length of its central span, Braila is a 1:3 scale model of the bridge that can finally unite Sicily and Calabria.
 These are projects that are, first and foremost, dreams that our Group today has the honour of making them a reality.”

 Commissioned by the Romanian state company Compania Nationala de Administrare a Infrastructurii Rutiere (CNAIR) on behalf of Romania’s Ministry of Infrastructure, the Braila Bridge was financed by the Operational Programme for Large Infrastructure (POIM) of the European Union.
 The structure is to become an important driver of the economy in southeast Romania and contribute to the development of the Trans-European Transport Network (TEN-T) to strengthen the economic, social and territorial integrity of the EU.
 The bridge opens a new transit route that will profoundly change mobility across the region.
 Crossing the Danube will no longer take 45 minutes by ferry but a mere two minutes following the inauguration of the bridge, which is set to serve 7,000 vehicles per day.